 Your router will help connect your main computer to your home’s WiFi system.
 This will in turn will control the many cool devices you have invested in.

 Since lag times and constant buffering can be frustrating, be sure you are using your router properly.
 If your home office is centrally located, consider locating the router here.
 This way, it can more easily power the Playstation 5 in your living room and your laptop at the kitchen table.
 Be sure your Internet speed is high enough to handle your amount of use.
 If your home is quite large, consider adding a second router.

 Learn How to Connect Home Devices to WiFi

 Once you have ascertained that your router and Internet speed are up to the challenges your family members dish out, it may be time to shop for some new devices.
 For instance, if you want to start watching some shows on Paramount+ on the TV in your bedroom, you will need to learn how to connect Fire TV Stick to WiFi.
 If you are new to the world of smart televisions, you will want to learn how to connect a smart TV to WiFi.

 Luckily, doing so only requires a few simple steps.
 Some of the top home tech devices are made by Roku.
-Connecting your new Roku to WiFi involves simply involves plugging it in, turning on your TV, and selecting your home network after being asked to choose a wireless connection.
+Connecting your new Roku to WiFi involves simply involves plugging it in, turning on your TV, and selecting your home network.
+Simple, right?

 Next, enter in your WiFi password—if you have trouble remembering it, consider getting a password manager.
 Roku should guide you through the rest of the setup process.
 Once you are connected, you can click on the “home” button on your Roku remote and look for your favorite TV shows or movies.